Gloom and jokes as Financial Times Deutschland laid to rest

 Germany is home to Europe's largest print media market and had proven relatively resilient hitherto to the technological, cultural and demographic forces that have shuttered newspapers in many other developed countries, but that is now changing.

-The loyalty of German readers - who previously stuck to their favorite daily newspaper - has eroded in recent years as consumers get more of their news online.
+The loyalty of German readers - who previously stuck to their favourite daily newspaper - has eroded in recent years as consumers get more of their news online.

 Advertising income for German newspapers is on the slide, falling 6 percent in the first 10 months of this year from 2011, data from Nielsen Media research showed.

-G+J, controlled by German media conglomerate Bertelsmann, launched the FTD 12 years ago as a joint venture with Pearson, but the publisher of the Financial Times sold its 50 percent stake to its German partner in 2008.
+G+J, controlled by German media conglomerate Bertelsmann BERT.UL, launched the FTD 12 years ago as a joint venture with Pearson (PSON.L), but the publisher of the Financial Times sold its 50 percent stake to its German partner in 2008.

 Striking an elegiac note, reporter Horst von Buttlar recalled advice he once received that a journalist should spend two hours every now and again just looking out of a window.